dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 > The purpose of this blog is not to give you clearcut definitions of important concepts of statistics but help you visualising the ideas in your mind.
 So that even without the definitions you understand what does a particular idea means.

-> This blog is written keeping learns from software engineering background in mind.
+> This blog is written keeping learners from software engineering background in mind.
 They have lot of confusion around the naming convention used in statistics like event, experiments, variable, test, sample, significance, confidence level, theoretical probality, statistical measure and their calculation, etc.

 > To give the example, in most of the places, I will use the “job_applicant” dataset.
 This dataset has data about the people who applied for a job in the company and applicants were either selected or rejected by the company.
 So the information in this dataset is applicant's name, date of birth, date of application, job applied, last salary, education, living_city, selected, etc.